HappycapyGuide

 What is the Amazon OpenSearch Investigation Agent?

-The OpenSearch Investigation Agent is an AI system that uses a plan-execute-reflect loop to autonomously diagnose incidents in observability data.
-Given a natural language alert or question, it plans what data to gather, executes queries against OpenSearch indices, reflects on the results, and iterates until it produces a root cause analysis with recommended remediation steps — all without requiring manual query writing.
+The Investigation Agent is an agentic AI capability in Amazon OpenSearch Service that uses a plan-execute-reflect loop to autonomously diagnose incidents.
+It translates natural language to OpenSearch DSL, correlates signals across indices, and produces root cause analysis without manual query writing.

-How does OpenSearch Agentic AI compare to Elastic AI and Splunk AIOPS?
+How does Amazon OpenSearch agentic AI compare to Elastic AI and Splunk AIOPS?

 The Observability Stack Is Becoming Autonomous